JoshDoody/joshdoody.github.io/_book_excerpts/promotion/when-you-dont-get-promoted.md

 What do I mean by "*other*-valued"?
 It’s possible you’re extremely good at what you do and that you have accomplished a lot in your current role, but that your specific company or industry simply doesn’t value your skillset.
 Maybe you’re really, really good at client-facing customer service, but your company is outsourcing that function to another company or is working to automate customer service as much as possible.
 Or maybe you’re very strong in a certain technology that your company just doesn’t use very much.

 Either way—if you’re undervalued or *other*-valued at your current company—it may be time to start searching elsewhere for better opportunities.

-## Looking ahead

-Now that the potentially bad outcome is out of the way, let’s talk about the good outcome you were pursuing and hopefully have achieved—you got your promotion!
-Now what?

-By earning this promotion, you have demonstrated that you’re already doing your new job at a level that merits that title.
-Start pursuing your next challenge by identifying the job you’ll target next time you pursue a promotion.
-The sooner you start learning and demonstrating the necessarily skills for your next job, the sooner you can revisit this process and start preparing your case for your next promotion.